 Knowing some of the basics of how exchange-traded products work will go a long way toward helping you select the right ones for your portfolio.

 By Carolyn Bigda, Contributing Writer

 Cost may be one reason.
-The average expense ratio for an ETF that tracks a broad mix of U.S. stocks is 0.38%.
-Diversified no-load index mutual funds charge an average of 0.45%, according to Morningstar.
-Throw in broker-sold index funds that charge commissions and the average expense ratio climbs to 0.73%.
+The average expense ratio for an ETF that tracks a broad mix of U.S. stocks is 0.36%.
+But that’s the average.
+Schwab, for example, charges a mere 0.03% for its U.S. Broad Market ETF (SCHB).
+Diversified no-load index mutual funds charge an average of 0.40%, according to Morningstar.
+Broker-sold index funds that come with sales commissions are even more expensive.

-ETFs aren’t always the cheapest option, but their structure helps keep costs low.
+ETFs aren’t guaranteed to be the cheapest option, but their structure helps keep costs low.
 When you invest in a mutual fund, the manager has to buy securities with your cash, as well as keep records, all of which add to expenses.
-With ETFs, you buy existing shares that an institutional investor (known as an authorized participant) has already created, minimizing transaction costs (no one at the ETF has to register your order).
+With ETFs, you buy existing shares that an institutional investor (known as an authorized participant) has already created, minimizing transaction costs since no one at the ETF has to register your order.

 Start with a low tax bill.
 Like mutual funds, most exchange-traded products have to distribute net realized capital gains to shareholders.
 Most index-tracking products tend to make few trades, but ETFs go one better because they don’t always have to sell holdings when investors cash out.
 (Of course, if you invest through a tax-advantaged vehicle, such as an IRA, you don’t have to worry about distributions.)